Transfer Admissions Requirements

 The Transfer College Report is a student conduct records form that prior institution(s) will send to Undergraduate Admissions.
 This document must be completed by a college official who is responsible for maintaining student disciplinary records and will indicate whether or not there have been any disciplinary infractions at your college or university.

-We require at least one recommendation from a professor or other professional familiar with your academic abilities.
+Students can provide an optional letter of recommendation from a professor or other professional familiar with their academic abilities.

 You can submit your essay with your application, or send it separately by mail or email.
 The required length is 250-500 words.
 Please make sure your name is included on your essay.